 Yes, that’s right.
 Cozumel divers still dive in the rain.
 After all, you’re just going to get wet anyway, aren’t you?

-Unless there are strong winds in Cozumel, the port usually remains open for diving and other watersports, even in the case of rain.
+Unless there are strong winds making the Cozumel marine park’s dive sites dangerous for people or small crafts, the port usually remains open for diving and other watersports, even in the case of rain.

-Pull your wetsuit on early, pack up your best dry bag, and have a blast!
+Pull your wetsuit on early, pack up your best dry bags (see recommendations below), and have a blast!

 Rain in Cozumel very often ends just as suddenly as it begins, so a rainy early morning very often breaks and gives way to a perfectly sunny day.